ricktu288/ray-optics/CONTRIBUTING.md

 Contributions are welcome.

-To report bugs, request new features, or share your ideas, feel free to [open issues here](https://github.com/ricktu288/ray-optics/issues).
+To report bugs, request new features, or share your ideas, feel free to open [issues](https://github.com/ricktu288/ray-optics/issues) or [discussion](https://github.com/ricktu288/ray-optics/discussions).
 You can also send an email to ray-optics@phydemo.app if you are not familiar with GitHub.

 For direct contributions, see the following guidelines.